 LOCAL CIVIL RULE 41 - DISMISSAL OF ACTIONS

 (a) Dismissals.
 Except as provided in Fed.
 R. Civ.
-P. 41(a)(1), if an attorney proposes to dismiss a suit with the intention of refiling it, the attorney must bring this to the attention of the Judge to whom the suit has been assigned.
+P. 41(a)(1), if an attorney proposes to dismiss a suit with the intention of refiling it, he or she must bring this to the attention of the